 Public engagement describes the many ways in which the University interacts with the public, from sharing research to opening up its facilities for public use.
 Find out more about public engagement at Bristol.
 Further information is available through the National Coordinating Centre for Public Engagement.

-The Centre for Public Engagement (CPE) is a small support services department that supports public engagement at the University.
-It is part of the Communications Division, along with the Public Relations Office and the Public and Ceremonial Events Office.
+The Centre for Public Engagement (CPE) is a small Professional Services department that supports public engagement at the University.
+It is part of the Marketing and Communications Division, along with the Public Relations Office and the Public and Ceremonial Events Office.